icarus-consulting/Yaapii.Xambly/README.md

 ## Merging Documents

-When you need to add an entire XML document, you can convert it first into Xembly directives and then add them all together:
+When you need to add an entire XML document, you can convert it first into Xambly directives and then add them all together:

 ```java
 Iterable<Iterable> dirs = new Directives()